prabalsslw/SSLCommerz-easyCheckout-woocommerce/README.md

 > Payment Gateway is a service that allows merchant to accept secure credit card transactions online.
 It essentially connects a merchant website to a transaction processor like bank to take payment from a customer for an order.

 ### What is IPN?
 > This is an important and interesting part of integration.
-If somehow your consumer pays your payable amount to BANK Side and SSLCommerz accept it as SUCCESS but your website/Connectivity/Customer Network got downtime and unable to update the payment at your side you can use IPN (Instant Payment Notification).
+If somehow your consumer pays your payable amount to BANK Side and SSLCommerz accept it as SUCCESS but your website/Connectivity/Customer Network got downtime and unable to update the payment at your side you can use `IPN (Instant Payment Notification)`.
 It will send a notification to your set up URL in SSLCommerz Merchant Dashboard to notify you and your database even if your user unable to return back to your website.

 ### I want to enable EMI option, how it works?
 > To enable EMI option first you have to make an agreement with us.
 To do that please communicate with the Business person, you have communicate at the time of Store registration.
-Besides this in live, you will have EMI configuration option after login to your Merchant report panel go to My Stores>EMI Settings.
+Besides this in live, you will have EMI configuration option after login to your Merchant report panel go to `My Stores>EMI Settings`.

 ### I want my customer will bear the gateway charges.
 How can I do that?
 > Yes, We have solution for this, you can configure this from your merchant panel or mail to `operation@sslcommerz.com` .